-Boiler explodes at Tamil Nadu Neyveli Lignite Plant; 5 dead, several injured
+Boiler explodes at Tamil Nadu Neyveli Lignite Plant; 6 dead, several injured

 Chennai, July 01: An explosion at a boiler at the Neyveli lignite plant in Tamil Nadu has been reported.
-Several people have been injured while four others are believed to be dead in the blast at the boiler and rushed to the NLC hospital.
+Several people have been injured while six others are killed in the blast at the boiler.

 According to the news agency ANI, the explosion was reported in a boiler in Stage 2 of the Neyveli Lignite's plant.